jxmked/Auto-Min/README.md

 Easy To use, just `automin -i <input> -o <output>` and wait until its done.

-It may takes time on first launch.
+It may takes time at first launch.

-And in the next launch only the modified file will be minified or copy to the mirror version.
+And in the next launch only the modified file(s) will be minified or copy to the mirror version.

 Files with file format of `.js .css, .html, .json` will be minified.